 g1 Customize i menu – defaults

-g2* Custom control assignment > Fn1 > Focus mode/AF Area Mode (front dial required)
+g2* Custom controls > Fn1 > Focus mode/AF Area Mode (front dial required)

 > Fn2 > Choose Image Area (FX/DX)